Inogen Portable Oxygen Concentrators: Devices and Pricing

 Inogen at Home

 Rather than providing pulses of oxygen like Inogen’s other concentrators, Inogen At Home provides five liters of continuous oxygen.
-The ultra-quiet system is one of the most energy-efficient oxygen concentrators on the market, which can save you up to $300 a year in utility costs.
+The ultra-quiet system is one of the most energy-efficient oxygen concentrators on the market, according to the company.
+They also provide an energy calculator on their website so you can calculate your actual daily and monthly energy costs.3

 Most at-home oxygen concentrators weigh about 40 pounds, but Inogen At Home comes in at less than half of that at 18 pounds.
-It’s designed for stationary use, but many people move their oxygen equipment around their homes.
+It's designed for stationary use, but many people move their oxygen equipment around their homes.
 I couldn’t easily move a 40-pound concentrator, but an 18-pound device is much more manageable.
-With five flow settings, the Inogen at Home system can accommodate changes in your condition, circumstances, or prescription.
+With five flow settings and the capability to deliver medical-grade oxygen at a concentration of 87 percent to 96 percent, the Inogen at Home system can accommodate changes in your condition, circumstances, or prescription.

 Purchasing From Inogen